dimadroog/gulp-tw-starter/README.md

-# A Starter Gulp Template
+# A Starter Gulp Tailwindcss Template

 ## How to use
 - clone this repo